box-o-water/weather_dashboard/README.md

 ## Current Status

 * **This application is a work in progress.**
-* all city buttons will only load the first city's info
 * the api call brings back 5 3-hour windows, not 5 days
+* apikey: obfuscate or set it up as a gh secret
-* the date format is bad are gross
+* the date format is gross
 * need to add styling
 * need to add more comments
+* add ability to pick correct city if duplicates exist (zip; city, state; provide a list; etc)

 ## Our Task